jguida941/software-testing-handbook/software-testing/java/Module2.1/README.md

 - Comprehensive list of all dependencies
 - Detailed vulnerability information with CVE IDs
 - Severity scores and descriptions

-## Contact
-For questions about this security scan or the Module 2.1 project, please refer to the course materials or contact your instructor.

 ---
 *Last Updated: November 9, 2025*